-Dreaming of Tuscan and/or Florentine cuisine?
+While the information we provide here is free, we also sell tours at pretty reasonable prices.
+Dreaming of Tuscan or Florentine cuisine?
 We’d be shocked if you weren’t.
 If you want to check out the local foodie scene, check out our Delicious Evening Food Tour with Wine & Steak.
 In addition to our other sensational Florence tours, check out our Tuscan Countryside Outing with Chianti Wine Tasting and San Gimignano for some delicious wine and a trip out to the gorgeous rolling hills of Tuscany.

 To get one thing clear, a common misconception about the word “panini” is that it actually refers to more than one sandwich.
 Only one would be called a “panino.”

 Despite its classic ingredients, including a bountiful assortment of meats, cheeses, vegetables and bread, panini are a relatively new, yet increasingly popular commodity.
 In the 16th century, an Italian cookbook was believed to have featured the first-ever panini, but it wasn’t until the 1970s that panini rose to fame.
 This was due to an increase of Paninoteches, otherwise known as sandwich bars, in Milan and other locations in Italy.